starry false Solomon’s seal

 Large-flowered bellwort (Uvularia grandifloria) leaves are perfoliate.
 The inflorescence is 1 to 3 solitary flowers that appear to hang downward from leaf axils.
 The flowers are bell-shaped, 1 to 2 long, and bright yellow.
 The fruit is a 3-celled, greenish to yellowish-brown capsule.

 Rose twisted-stalk (Streptopus lanceolatus var. longipes) is a taller plant, reaching up to 36 at maturity.
 The stem is hairy, branching, and jointed at the leaf axils giving it a zigzag appearance.
 The leaves do not clasp the stem.
 The flowers are dark rose-purple to pink and bell-shaped.
-They hang downward from leaf axils singly on stems up to two inches long that are twisted or have an abrupt bend in the middle.
+They hang downward from leaf axils singly on stems up to 2 long that are twisted or have an abrupt bend in the middle.
 The fruit is bright red.

 Smooth Solomon’s seal (Polygonatum biflorum var. commutatum) is a much taller plant, reaching up to 48 at maturity.
 The stem is arching.
 The leaves are broader and are not stiff or folded.
 The inflorescence is small clusters of cylinder-shaped flowers hanging downward from most leaf axils.
 The fruits are green when young and blackish red when mature.